Stations of the Cross

 On a day of Abstinence, no meat may be eaten.
 Those who have reached the age of 14 are obliged by the law of abstinence.

-4. The time for fulfilling the Paschal Precept (Easter Duty2) extends from the First Sunday of Lent, March 5, 2017 to the Solemnity of the Most Holy Trinity, June 11, 2017.
+- The time for fulfilling the Paschal Precept (Easter Duty1) extends from the First Sunday of Lent, February 18, 2018, to the Solemnity of the Most Holy Trinity, May 27, 2018.

-5. The Code of Canon Law (can.
-1294) allows the pastor to grant, in individual cases and for a just cause, a commutation of the obligations associated with the Lenten days of penance into pious works.
+- The Code of Canon Law (Canon 1253) allows the pastor to grant, in individual cases and for a just cause, a commutation of the obligations associated with the Lenten days of penance into pious works.
 The Code would also allow a pastor in those circumstances to dispense an individual from the specified obligations.
-Please contact Father Jim if you have any concerns about your ability to adhere to the Lenten Regulations.
+Please contact Father Jim if you have any concerns about your ability to adhere any or all of the Lenten Regulations.